 - † [Slide 6: circles] That's our text and its background information.
 Now let's pull some meaning from it.
-I hope you remember our three circle paradigm. - In Genesis 1, we learned that the Bible and indeed all of life is about God, the unique, eternal, creator and sustainer of the universe.
-And we learned that God created people in his own image, so we would reflect God's character, represent God on Earth, reproduce God's image throughout the earth, and rule all creation in God's name. - God equipped people for this role as his image with spiritual awareness, higher intellectual powers, the Sabbath day for rest and reconnection with God, and with the garden paradise. - The end of Genesis 1 emphasized the authority God gave us, to be the middle circle ruling creation in God's name.
+I hope you remember our three circle paradigm from Genesis 1. - In Genesis 1, we learned that the Bible and indeed all of life is about God, the unique, eternal, creator and sustainer of the universe.
+And we learned that God created people in his image, so we would reflect God's character, represent God on Earth, multiply God's image throughout the earth, and rule all creation in God's name. - God equipped people for this role as his image with spiritual awareness, higher intellectual powers, the Sabbath day for rest and reconnection with God, and with the garden paradise. - Genesis 1 emphasized the authority which we received from God, to be the middle circle ruling creation in God's name.
 Genesis 2 emphasizes God's authority over us, that we are the weaker power in a covenant relationship with a substantially greater power named Yahweh, our God. - † [Slide 7: Isaiah] In v.7, we are reminded that our species has not existed eternally, nor are we all powerful.
-Rather, God, the eternal and all powerful one, formed the first person out of dirt and breathed life into him. - Isaiah 64.8 NIV: Yet you, LORD, are our Father.
-We are the clay, you are the potter; we are all the work of your hand. - If you do a study on the main New Testament Greek word for worship, π ροσκυνέω, you find it means to prostrate yourself on the ground with an attitude of acknowledged dependence and submissive obedience.
-Our place in this universe is to depend on and submit to God, to trust and obey. - † [Slide 8: Adam] In v.7, there is a kind of poetic word play [assonance].
-V.7 says "God formed a man [אַּדָם] from the dust of the ground [אַּדָם]..."
+Rather, God, the eternal and all powerful one, formed the first person out of dirt and breathed life into him. - Isaiah 64.8 NET: Yet, LORD [Yahweh], you are our father.
+We are the clay, and you are our potter; we are all the product of your labor. - About two years ago we learned in a sermon that the New Testament Greek word for worship, προσκυνέω, means to prostrate yourself on the ground with an attitude of acknowledged dependence and submissive obedience.
+Our place in this universe is to depend on and submit to God, to trust and obey.
+Keep that in mind as we go on today, it is key information. - † [Slide 8: Adam] In v.7, there is a kind of poetic word play [assonance].
+V.7 says "God formed the man [אַרָה] from the soil of the ground [אַרָה]..."
 Have you ever known someone who named his dog "dog"?
-My daughter does that with most of her dolls and stuffed animals.
 God named the first man "Man," which in Hebrew sounds like "Adam."
 But more interesting is where the word man comes from, the Hebrew word meaning "ground," "land," or "Earth."
 In essence, the Bible says God formed the earthling from the earth.